What is Ransomware?

 Stage 1 : Temporarily Disable System Restore on Windows OS

-Because ransomware and relevant virus is capable of reinstating itself by exploiting the System Restore of Windows, we suggests that you temporary disable System Restore while executing the steps.
+Because ransomware and relevant viruses are capable of reinstating themselves by exploiting the System Restore of Windows, we suggest that you temporarily disable System Restore while executing the steps.
 This option is also helpful to effectively run a full scan on the computer.

-Do not forget to enable back System Restore after completing the removal of ransomware.
-This feature is vital in reinstating the operating system to previous normal working condition in case of problems or conflicts occurs.
+Do not forget to re-enable System Restore after completing the removal of ransomware.
+This feature is vital in reinstating the operating system to its previous normal working condition in the event of arising problems or conflicts.

 Stage 2 : Start Windows in Safe Mode With Networking